 16 Ryerson Ave.
 Toronto (Queen & Bathurst)

-Proceeds from the event will support suicide research and clinical interventions with the ASR Suicide & Depression Studies Program.
+Proceeds from the event supported suicide research and clinical interventions with the ASR Suicide & Depression Studies Program.

 Complimentary Tickets for Those with Lived Experience and Their Supporters